Ada-C6/weekly-learning-goals/hw-learning-goal-label-key.md

 Often, we will assign homework in the following or similar structure:

 ```
-3. Read about writing pseudocode: https://github.com/Ada-Developers-Academy/ [R]
+3. Read about writing pseudocode: [R] https://github.com/Ada-Developers-Academy/
 ```

-The first portion is an explanation of the assignment and its link.
-The last portion is a label corresponding to our intended learning goal of the reading.
+The first portion is an explanation of the assignment.
+The second portion is a label corresponding to our intended learning goal of the reading.
+The third portion is a link to the resource.

-The labels map to the following goals:
+The labels in the second portion map to the following goals:

 Label | Learning Goal
 :--- | :---